Lufteluke/pi-tin/software_setup.md

 ## 2. set up wifi

 After writing the SD card, eject and reinsert it to access the newly created boot partition.

+*Note: If using Windows, ignore any popups asking to "scan and fix" or format the SD card.*

 Create a file called `wpa_supplicant.conf` in the root directory of the boot partition with the contents below, replacing `SSID` and `PASSWORD` with your network name and password.
 You can add multiple networks by copying the `network={}` block.
 If you are outside of the United States, change `country=US` to your country's [ISO two-letter country code](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes).

 `wpa_supplicant.conf`